octagonal/AnthonyMadhvani_Bachelorproef/paper/010_bootstrap.md

       }

 Since all commands are sent using the same type of class, it would be trivial to for example implement an `undo` method as well.
+Using this pattern, implementing a calculator that can easily do and undo operations becomes trivial.

-    class Command extends ICommand
+    class SumCommand extends ICommand
       public Command(int total, int one, int two)

       void execute(){
         previousValue = total
-        total = one + two)
+        total += one + two
       }

       void undo(){
         total = previousValue
       }

+      SumCommand sumCommand = new SumCommand(5, 2, 2);
+      Calculator.addCommand(sumCommand)

+      //total = 5
+      Calculator.executeLatestOperation()
+      //total = 9
+      Calculator.getLastOperations().undo()
+      //total = 5

 # Overview of several common patterns